aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/pivotfield/_index.md

 ### getFilters() {#getFilters--}

-Gets all pivot filters of this pivot field.
+Gets all pivot filters applied for this pivot field.

 ```javascript
 getFilters() : PivotFilter[];